We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Is NordicTrack a good treadmill brand?

 The reviews on Trustpilot appear to be mixed regarding treadmill quality.
-Some people state that their treadmill still runs over a decade after purchasing it, whereas others say the treadmill never worked.
+Some say their treadmill runs over a decade after purchasing it, whereas others say it never worked.

 NordicTrack treadmills may be worth purchasing if a person believes the features are what they require.
 People may wish to utilize the iFit membership to access on-demand classes.

-However, some online reviewers on Trustpilot state that the company’s customer service is lacking, with people unable to contact the company to request repairs, refunds, and returns.
+However, some online reviewers on Trustpilot state that the company’s customer service is lacking, with people not contacting the company to request repairs, refunds, and returns.

 Which is the best treadmill for home use?

-For example, people who are training for running in places that have a lot of inclines may prefer treadmills that have more incline levels.
+For example, people training for running in places with many inclines may prefer treadmills with more incline levels.
 People who are training their speed may prefer products that are capable of higher speeds.

 Those who live in smaller spaces may prefer a treadmill that folds for easy storage.

 NordicTrack offers warranties of around 10 years on most of its products.
-People can expect the treadmills to last around that length of time so long as they maintain the product.
+People can expect the treadmills to last around that time so long as they maintain the product.

 Maintenance includes dusting, cleaning, lubricating, and conducting any routine updates as the owner’s manual describes.